canicelebrate/AECNCityPickerView/README.md

 ### Customizing AECNCityPickerView
 Both show methods use a `NSDictionary` to set the options of the `AECNCityPickerView`.
 If you want a native looking PickerView, just `withOptions: nil`.
 In case of customization, use any of the different properties to customize the PickerView.
-All of the properties are optional, which means that if you only want to change one thing, like for eg the text color you can do like this, `withOptions: @{MMtextColor: [UIColor redColor]}`
+All of the properties are optional, which means that if you only want to change one thing, like for eg the text color you can do like this, `withOptions: @{AECNCityPickerView_textColor: [UIColor redColor]}`

 **Options**